Farewell My Concubine (film): Plot

-In Peking, a young boy by the name of Douzi is abandoned by his prostitute mother to a Peking opera troupe supervised by Master Guan, who like many other opera troupe leaders, would take in orphaned children as apprentices.
+In 1924 Peking, a young boy by the name of Douzi is abandoned by his prostitute mother to a Peking opera troupe supervised by Master Guan, who like many other opera troupe leaders, would take in orphaned children as apprentices.
 There, Douzi is mocked by the other children for his mother's origin, but nonetheless is befriended by another boy about his age, Shitou, a boy with a talent for breaking stones with his head.

 As teenagers, Douzi trains to play dan (female heroine roles), while Shitou learns jing (male hero roles).
-When practicing the play Dreaming of the World Outside the Nunnery, Douzi mistakes the line "I am by nature a girl, not a boy" with "I am by nature a boy, not a girl," for which he receives severe physical punishment.
+When practicing the play Dreaming of the World Outside the Nunnery, Douzi repeatedly misspeaks the line "I am by nature a girl, not a boy" as "I am by nature a boy, not a girl," for which he receives severe physical punishment.
 Douzi and another student, Laizi, attempt to run away; Laizi buys candied hawthorns using Douzi's few coins, but Douzi decides to pursue acting seriously after being moved by an opera performance.
 Upon returning, they find the whole troupe being punished for their desertion, and Douzi steps in and is beaten in Shitou's place.
 As a result, Laizi eats the hawthorns and later hangs himself.

 Na Kun, an agent who provides funding for opera plays, comes to the troupe to seek potential actors.
 When Douzi repeats the same mistake in front of the agent, Shitou commands him to start over.
 Douzi finally delivers the entire monologue successfully and secures Na Kun's patronage.
 The troupe is invited to perform for eunuch Zhang.
 Shitou and Douzi are brought to Zhang's house where they find a finely crafted sword, which Shitou promises to one day gift to Douzi, as the hero would do for his concubine.
 Zhang asks to meet Douzi in his room and sexually assaults him.
 Shitou implicitly knows what happened, although Douzi does not speak of the assault.
 On their way home, Douzi rescues an abandoned baby, who later comes under Master Guan's training.